Hacky Holidays - Unlock the City 2022

 What we are looking for now.
 1. Communication between the rogue component and an external entity.
 2. Network data.
 Return back to the protocols of this capture.
 We can clearly see data transfered but, not under the HTTP layer.
 Just to check what's going on with the http traffic, I filtered it out.
 Besides the certificate packets, I found one GET request from our rogue component, with source the '192.168.198.138' and destination the '35.232.111.17', but it came with a '204 No Content' response.
 Nothing much of interest here, apart from the fact that it did tried to receive something from an external source.
 However, I can see another protocol which is used to establish remote communication and, actually, a remote-control communication.

 Filtering the VNC traffic, there is a packet of 3947 length.
-I follow the tcp stream and get this. oh, no!
+I follow the tcp stream and get this.

 Quite interesting.
 So now, I wonder, what will happen if i get the data from the img tag out, decode it from base64, as it is suggested from the src, and save it as a png file?